How to Create Anonymous Linked Pre/Post Surveys

 • Support flexible distribution methods

-We offer four proven methods for implementing pre/post surveys.
-Select based on your sample size, distribution constraints, and technical requirements.
+PaperSurvey offers four proven methods for implementing pre/post surveys.
+Select the one that best matches your sample size, distribution constraints, and technical requirements.

 1. Create one survey containing both pre and post questions